-EXHIBIT NUMBER EXHIBIT DESCRIPTION +1.1 Form of Purchase Agreement 2.1 Agreement and Plan of Merger and Reorganization dated May 3, 1999 by and among Nu Skin Enterprises, Inc., Big Planet Holdings, Inc., Big Planet, Inc., Nu Skin USA, Inc., Richard W. King, Kevin Doman and Nathan W. Ricks 4.1 Specimen Form of Stock Certificate for Class A Common Stock 4.2 Amended and Restated Certificate of Incorporation of Nu Skin Enterprises, Inc. +5.1 Opinion of LeBoeuf, Lamb, Greene & MacRae, L.L.P. regarding legality of the securities covered by this Registration Statement 23.1 Consent of PricewaterhouseCoopers LLP, independent accountants 23.2 Consent of Grant Thornton LLP, independent accountants +23.3 Consent of LeBoeuf, Lamb, Green & MacRae, L.L.P. (included in legal opinion see Exhibit 5.1) 24 Power of Attorney (included with the signatures in Part II of this Registration Statement) 99.1 Report of Grant Thornton LLP, independent accountants
+EXHIBIT NUMBER EXHIBIT DESCRIPTION 1.1 Form of Purchase Agreement +2.1 Agreement and Plan of Merger and Reorganization dated May 3, 1999 by and among Nu Skin Enterprises, Inc., Big Planet Holdings, Inc., Big Planet, Inc., Nu Skin USA, Inc., Richard W. King, Kevin Doman and Nathan W. Ricks 4.1 Specimen Form of Stock Certificate for Class A Common Stock 4.2 Amended and Restated Certificate of Incorporation of Nu Skin Enterprises, Inc. 5.1 Opinion of LeBoeuf, Lamb, Greene & MacRae, L.L.P. regarding legality of the securities covered by this Registration Statement 10.1 Promissory Note dated April 1, 1999 issued by Big Planet, Inc. to Nu Skin Enterprises, Inc. in the amount of 10.2 \$7,500,000 Stock Pledge Agreement dated April 1, 1999 by and between Nu skin USA, Inc. and Nu Skin Enterprises, Inc 10.3 Form of Amendment No. 2 to Amended and Restated Stockholders Agreement dated May 12, 1999 by and among Nu Skin Enterprises, Inc. and certain of its stockholders 23.1 Consent of PricewaterhouseCoopers LLP, independent accountants 23.2 Consent of Grant Thornton LLP, independent accountants 23.3 Consent of LeBoeuf, Lamb, Green & MacRae, L.L.P. (included in legal opinion see Exhibit 5.1) 24 Power of Attorney (included with the signatures in Part II of this Registration Statement) 99.1 Report of Grant Thornton LLP, independent accountants

-\ Filed previously as Exhibits 4.1 and 3.1 to Form S-1 (Registration No. 333-12073) and incorporated herein by reference.
+Filed previously as Exhibits 4.1 and 3.1 to Form S-1 filed on September 16, 1996 (Registration No. 333-12073) and incorporated herein by reference.

-+ To be filed by amendment.
+$[\]ensuremath{^{}}$ To be filed by amendment.